Viktoriya Tolstoganova

 Viktoriya Viktorovna Tolstoganova (Викто́рия Ви́кторовна Толстога́нова; born 24 March 1972) is a Russian film and theater actress.

 Biography

 Viktoriya Tolstoganova was born in Moscow, Russian SFSR, Soviet Union.

-Born on March 24, 1972 in Moscow in the family of an engineer and an English teacher.
+Born on March 24, 1972, in Moscow in the family of an engineer and an English teacher.
 She has three younger sisters.
 After graduating high school, she tried to enter theater university.
-In 1992, Victoria passed the selection at both Gerasimov Institute of Cinematography (VGIK) and GITIS.
-Her choice fell on Russian Academy of Theatre Arts (GITIS), where she studied traditional school of Russian psychological theatre for Professor Joseph Heifits.
+In 1992, Victoria passed the selection at both Gerasimov Institute of Cinematography (VGIK) and Russian Institute of Theatre Arts (GITIS).
+Her choice fell on Russian Institute of Theatre Arts (GITIS), where she studied traditional school of Russian psychological theatre for Professor Joseph Heifits.
 While still a student, she was invited to the troupe of the Moscow Art Theatre, where she served until the mid-2000s.

 Tolstoganova graduated from GITIS in 1997 and made her film debut playing a major role in the short feature film “Day Duty” directed by Roman Khrushchev.

 Career

 In 2003 she played the role of Marina in The Magnetic Storms.
 In 2004 she was selected to help chose the recipients of Russia's Triumph Prize winners.
 In 2005 she was a member of the jury at the 27th Moscow International Film Festival.
 In 2007 she played a prostitute in the film May.
 In 2010 she starred in the Klim Shipenko directed Who am I? playing a provincial journalist.